aldoram5/LearningKotlin/README.md

 # Some Kotlin examples

-This repo contains some basic Kotlin syntax examples
+This repo contains some basic Kotlin syntax examples.